isabelc/EDD-Related-Downloads/readme.txt

 *	You can modify the image style with this selector: `#isa-related-downloads img `
 *	Responsive CSS is included so it looks good on any size screen.

+**Works automatically.
+No settings needed.**

+This plugin has only 3 settings, and they are optional.
+These 3 options are located at `Downloads --> Settings --> Misc tab`.

-**Filter by Category or Tag**
+**Setting 1: Filter by Category or Tag**

-There is only one setting for this plugin, and it's optional.
 By default, downloads are related by category.
 You can checkmark this option to choose to filter by tag instead.

-The option is located at `Downloads --> Settings --> Misc tab`.
+**Setting 2: Change the number of related items to show**

+By default, 3 related items are shown.
+You have the option to change this number.

+**Setting 3: Custom Related Downloads Title:**

+By default, the related items are headed by, "You May Also Like".
+You have the option to enter a custom title.

 For more info, go to [EDD Related Downloads](http://isabelcastillo.com/edd-related-downloads-plugin/)